jimmyhang6/Plaid-Lab/README.md

 3. Once you spot the typo, type in the correct spelling
 4. Type '**Command+S**' to save your changes to the code
 5. Go back to your Chrome browser and type '**Command+R**' to refresh the browser
- * Note: You will be prompted to re-conenct the sample account using Plaid Link (user_good/pass_good)
+ * Note: You will be prompted to re-connect the sample account using Plaid Link (user_good/pass_good)
 6. Check to see that your code change has been applied in the browser

 Congratulations!
 You’ve fixed your first bug!